Suva/Dramascreen/README.md

 to be delivered.

 In it's normal state the software will display a 24h clock with date.
 This can be replaced with a notice by using REST API.
 There are different levels of messages with different sounds and screen color.
+Message is displayed for 20 seconds, after that the screen returns to clock display.

 Installation
 ============